SUMMER UNDERGRADUATE RESEARCH FELLOWSHIP PROGRAM AT UWW

 EvaluateUR is an assessment tool designed to evaulate learning outcomes of students participating in summer research.
 One of the primary goals of this assessment tool is to obtain a reliable assessment of the program's impact on participating students that goes beyond the student survey data that has so far been the principle source of impact findings reported in the literature.
 The project requires a series of students' self-reflection, mentors' assessment of the students' learning, and dialogues between the mentee-mentor pairs throughout Summer 2018.
 Those who are interested in participating in this project should indicate so on their SURF application.
 Each team who satisfactorily complete the evaulation project will receive an additional $500 in research budget.

 In order to apply for the SURF Program, you will need to apply via our online submission process.
-Click CLOSED to begin your grant application.
+The application link can be found near the bottom of this webpage.
 Please note that a complete application consists of:

 The proposal should be as specific as you can make it as it will be read by the URP Council members with some knowledge of your field.
 It must outline what you plan to do, and why it addresses important research questions in your field or why it addresses important public concerns.
 The outline consists of the research design (what you propose to do, the methodology for the research, how you will analyze the results, etc.)

 Reviewers will assess your proposal by using the criteria under the section, "Selection Process SURF."

 For additional optional and example guidelines on writing an excellent proposal, please consult the 'SURF Proposal Writing Guidelines.'